<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=114819295626675&amp;ev=PageView&amp;noscript=1">

 Recommendation

 For trucking companies that operate across the U.S., we recommend an OTR card which provides access to truck stops and driver services.
 Some fleets can travel to remote areas without any truck stops nearby.
 In these cases, a universal card might be a better fit.
+When comparing all the fuel cards, a business owner should evaluate whether the substantial savings of an OTR card outweigh the need for business vehicles to purchase fuel in areas that might not have eligible gas stations.

 image column 1 widget_1599592562779